-Join Michael Lehman for an in-depth discussion in this video Exploring Android IoT features, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Exploring Android IoT features, part of Android App Development: Internet of Things.

 - The final step in our exploration of Internet of Things…is going to be looking at the features…that are built into Android…that are useful for connecting up two things…and connecting up to the internet.…In a variety of situations you can use your Android device,…your phone or your tablet,…as an intermediary between your thing,…whether it's talking WiFi or Bluetooth,…and the internet.…You can do it that way for two reasons.…One reason is because you want to be able…to just provide a connectivity bridge…between your thing and the internet.…You can also use your Android device…to provide additional computing power.…